hlascelles/figjam/README.md

 ```

 You can then use those values in your app in an initializer, or in any other ruby code.
-Note, secrets are not to be provided by figjam.

 eg:
 ```